Svadha29/Svadha29/README.md

 - **Machine Learning**: Building intelligent models to solve real-world problems
 - **DevOps**: CI/CD, Automation, Infrastructure as Code, and Containerization
-- **Web Development**: API Design with FastAPI and front-end applications using Streamlit
+- **Web Development**: API Design with FastAPI and front-end applications using Streamlit You can view the live version of my portfolio [here](https://svadha29.github.io/Svadha/).
 ---

 ## 🧩 About Me